 Abnormally Dangerous Activities

-Strict liability also applies when a party undertakes extremely dangerous activities.
+Strict liability also applies when a party undertakes inherently dangerous activities and there is an assumption of risk associated with that activity.
 The first Nevada case that applied strict liability to an ultrahazardous activity was the 1993 case Valentine v.
 Pioneer Chlor Alkali Co.

 In that case, the defendant transported chemicals.
 Some of the chemicals leaked, and the plaintiffs claimed the leak injured their son.
 The court said that to determine whether an activity is abnormally dangerous, the jury should look at the likelihood of harm, the risk of harm, whether taking precautions can eliminate the risks, and whether the activity is valuable to the community.